SrJSDev/hf-bg-remover/README.md

 # hf-bg-remover

-Leverage HuggingFace AI model `briaai/RMBG-1.4` for image background removal.
+Leverage Hugging Face AI model [`briaai/RMBG-1.4`](https://huggingface.co/briaai/RMBG-1.4) for image background removal in Node.js.

 Saves the result as PNG, and optionally a compressed PNG and WEBP.
 This will keep the transparency of the image background.